 Consumers don’t tolerate slow experiences, or worse yet, site downtime.
 In fact, 90% of shoppers will abandon a site if it loads too slowly, according to a survey by Retail System Research.
 APIs can be a potential bottleneck in a headless architecture, as all client requests converge on the same API resource.
 That’s why maintaining API uptime and performance is crucial, a challenge that gets harder as you scale.
 If your API goes down, all dependent sites and apps will cease to function.

-A delivery network built on an edge cloud platform can cache dynamic content by instantly and programmatically invalidating API responses at the network edge, increasing performance and resiliency of headless commerce applications.
+A delivery network built on an edge cloud network can cache dynamic content by instantly and programmatically invalidating API responses at the network edge, increasing performance and resiliency of headless commerce applications.
 Companies that use traditional ecommerce platforms are accustomed to leveraging CDNs to bolster performance and resiliency, however most legacy CDNs cannot cache API responses because they are unable to instantly invalidate outdated content.

 2. Route microservices intelligently